-- What do they want in life?
-What challenges do they currently face, both in their personal and professional lives?
+- What challenges do they face in their personal and professional lives?

-“Twenty-to thirty-something career women who have active social lives, have ample purchasing power and live in urbanized cities and communities.
+“Twenty-to-thirty-something career women who have active social lives, have ample purchasing power and live in urbanized cities and communities.
 They regularly meet up with their friends, make time for exercise and healthy living, and place priority on the finer things in life such as fine dining and traveling.”

 At the end of the day, these audience profiles tips will help you sell better and improve on your product to ensure that it will always serve its purpose as well as make its way into the households of your target market!

 Marketing doesn’t end at audience profiles: once you’ve got that information, it’s time to do something with it.
 For further reading, check out our eCommerce Email Marketing Tips, or our Guide to Social Media Strategy.
 Your journey to eCommerce success has only just begun.